AntYrbis/odin-recipes/README.md

 # odin-recipes

-A simple webpage (only HTML and CSS) made during the foundations course on the Odin Project.
+A simple webpage (only HTML and CSS(training on CSS grid)) made during the foundations course on the Odin Project.

 Live site: https://antyrbis.github.io/odin-recipes/